Reverse proxying

 In such cases, you can set the “Host” header value to the original value:

-// Example configuration with reverse proxy and intact "Host" header.
+// Example configuration with HTTPS reverse proxy and intact "Host" header.
 Replace "example.com" with your domain name.

 example.com {